garylirocks/quickrefs/azure-devops.markdown

 - Resources in Azure
 - Placed in "Dev Center" -> "Dev Center project"
+- VMs running the agents live in a MS Azure subscription, NOT your own subscription
 - You could specify
   - OS disk type
   - OS image (Windows, Ubuntu, custom)